U.S. jobless claims up slightly; weather hurts factory activity

 Manufacturing also is under strain from a strong dollar, which has crimped the profits of multinational companies, and lower crude oil prices, which have caused oil companies to either delay or cut back on capital expenditure projects.

-But the labour market remains bullish despite the impact of weather, the dollar and port disruptions.
+But the labor market remains bullish despite the impact of weather, the dollar and port disruptions.

 The claims data covered the period during which the government surveyed employers for the March nonfarm payrolls report.
 Claims rose modestly between the February and March survey periods, leaving economists to expect another month of job growth above the 200,000 mark.